vikhyatsingh123/Naruto-Shippuden/README.md

 And That's It!
-Follow these steps to make your very first Pull request.
+You can follow the steps mentioned below to make your very first pull request.

 # But what if i don't know how to add cards :(